sai411/devops-challenge-Particle41/README.md

 AWS Region (example: us-east-1)
 ```

-You can also add them as Environment variables, When you were assuming any role, once you added the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY of your IAM user by above command.
+You can also add them as Environment variables, When you are assuming any role, once you added the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY of your IAM user by above command.

 export AWS_ACCESS_KEY_ID=...
 export AWS_SECRET_ACCESS_KEY=...